 Steel Raven Farms

-Leigh and Jared live on an 8-acre mini-farm in Georgia where they raise their boys, about 10 goats, chickens, and lots of pets.
-Their site seems to be relatively new, but they're covering topics on goats, homeschooling, and canning.
+Leigh and Jared live on an 8-acre mini-farm in Georgia, where they raise their boys, goats, chickens, and lots of pets.
+Their site seems relatively new, but they're covering goats, homeschooling, and canning topics.

 Salt In My Coffee